SFDO-Tooling/Metecho/CONTRIBUTING.rst

 After running ``yarn serve``, view the running app at `<http://localhost:8080/>`_ in your browser.

-To view logs from other Docker containers (e.g. redis or postgres), run the "Docker Containers: View Logs" command from the VS Code Command Palette and select the desired container.

 For more detailed instructions and options, see the `VS Code documentation`_.

 .. _VS Code: https://code.visualstudio.com/